Brexit: Ireland doubts Boris Johnson can do a deal with EU | DW | 13.09.2019

 The UK prime minister has said he is "cautiously optimistic" he can thrash out an agreement with the EU.
 But his Irish counterpart insists the gulf between Brussels and Britain is still "very wide."

-Irish Prime Minister Leo Varadka expressed concern Friday over Britain being able to secure a divorce deal with the EU.
+Irish Prime Minister Leo Varadkar expressed concern Friday over Britain being able to secure a divorce deal with the EU.

-The gap between the two sides was "very wide"over the contentious issue of the Irish backstop, he said.
+The gap between the two sides was "very wide" over the contentious issue of the Irish backstop, he said.
+This comes amid increased concern from EU businesses ahead of Brexit talks.

 "We always said we are willing to explore alternative arrangements ...
 But so far I think it is fair to say that what we are seeing falls very far short of what we need" said the Irish leader speaking on RTE, an Irish radio broadcaster.